By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Aspect: Type of commands that can be undone/redone

-Alternative 1 (current choice): Only include commands that modifies the address book (add
+Alternative 1 (current choice): Only include commands that modifies the address book (add, clear, edit).

 Pros: We only revert changes that are hard to change back (the view can easily be re-modified as no data are lost).